Beata-a/Rift_Observatory/README.md

 Data Model File -
            Data Sources,
-           List of Tables included in the Data Model
-           Diagram of each DIM/FACT table
+           List of Tables included in the Data Model, Diagram of each DIM/FACT table,
            Schema Definitions

 Star Schema